LezWatch/listicles/README.md

 ## Deployment

-If you just want to use this as a plugin, you can install it as-is and have a blast.
-You can do the same with your fork.
+This plugin exists on WordPress org so you can install it by searching for Listicles.

 ### Example Images